liubao/SQA_Homework/homework_week_8(The final examination).md

 4 Software Test Execution

 Execute automatic test process that created  in test development stage, track and manage defects discovered.
-Test execution generally consist of unit testing, combinatorial testing , integration testing, system testing,system integration and test and regression testing.
+Test execution generally consist of unit testing, combinatorial testing , integration testing, system testing, system integration and test and regression testing.
 Testers should be based on science and responsible attitude, test step by step .

+Unit testing, refers to the minimum in the software testing unit for inspection and verification.

+Combinatorial test can guarantee under the premise of error detection using fewer test cases to test system.

+Dintegration testing is on the basis of unit tests, assemble all modules into a subsystem or system based on design requirements.

+Regression testing means:after changing the old code, re-test to confirm the changes do not introduce new errors or cause other code generates an error.

+We can test DianDian step by step using unit testing, combinatorial testing , integration testing, system testing, system integration and test and regression testing.

 5 Software Test Evaluation